 You will learn how to make the car start, stop and steer.
 This can be a challenge.
-Your driving instructor needs to see that you can control the vehicle in a quiet location without traffic.
+Your driving instructor needs to see that you can control the You need to reach the requirements in each subject before moving on to the next.
+There will also be an evaluation at each stage so as to review your weak points before new skills are added.

+vehicle in a quiet location without traffic.
 Some of the things you will need to do to become familiar with the car are:

-- Knowing where the controls are and how to use them.
+- Knowing where the controls are and how to use

+- Gear changing (for manual cars).

-- Driving posture and adjusting the mirrors.
+- Driving posture and adjusting the mirrors

+- Steering and position on the road.

 - Moving off and stopping the car.

+- Stopping at a precise spot.